Note

 .ConfigureEndpoints(endpointAddress, siloPort, gatewayPort, listenOnAnyHostAddress: true)

-The above code is present in the Azure Samples: Orleans Cluster on Azure App Service repository, too, so you can see it in the context of the rest of the host configuration.
+The code above is also present in the Azure Samples: Orleans Cluster on Azure App Service repository, allowing viewing it in the context of the rest of the host configuration.

 Deploy to Azure App Service

-A typical Orleans application consists of a cluster of server processes (silos) where grains live, and a set of client processes, usually web servers, that receive external requests, turn them into grain method calls and return results.
-Hence, the first thing one needs to do to run an Orleans application is to start a cluster of silos.
+A typical Orleans application consists of a cluster of server processes (silos) where grains live, and a set of client processes (usually web servers) receiving external requests, turning them into grain method calls, and returning results.
+Hence, the first step to run an Orleans application is starting a cluster of silos.
 For testing purposes, a cluster can consist of a single silo.

 Note